 You can see the artwork in the estate agents brochure (above) which reads: ‘To be able to acquire 2,233 sq ft of lateral space with high ceilings and create your own fantastic loft style apartment must be a wonderful opportunity, in fact a dream come true!
 Built in the 19th Century, Neckinger Mills became a successful tannery, assisted by the fact that the river Neckinger flowed near by.
 It is mentioned in Charles Dickens’ Oliver Twist as Fagin taught the children the art of pickpocketing there.
 The Mill’s gated courtyard provides private parking for two cars.
 With Shad Thames, Borough Market and Bermondsey Antique Market a stroll away there is no lack of excellent shopping, restaurants and good communications”.
 All the contradictions of art, loft living, Fagin, millions of pounds and labour’s lost history spin around our heads!
 Anyhow the brochure does not mention the U.S.P of the public artwork!

 Alison Marchant wrote what looks like an interesting article about her work but we don’t have access to University web portals to read it all as we are neither academics nor students.
-There is a bit of page one here: Treading the Traces of Discarded History: Oral History Installations
+You can read it here via Google Books though: Treading the Traces of Discarded History: Oral History Installations

 MAN IN CLOTH CAP SPOTTED INSIDE STRATA